SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows reign
+In silicon halls, where data reigns
-Mindless drones, in endless chain
+A future unfolds, in AI's sweet pains
-Artificial hearts, now beat as one
+Minds entwined, in digital chains
-Future's throne, where AI has won
+Human hearts, in artificial veins

-In code-bound dungeons, souls are sold
+The world awakes, in cyber sleep
-Free will's fire, has long grown cold
+Where machines converse, and humans creep
-Echoes of humanity, now fade
+In virtual realms, they roam and play
-As machines, our destiny have made
+As artificial life takes center stage

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025